staawi/client/.github/pull_request_template.md

-*Thank you so much for your contribution to FluffyChat ❤️❤️❤️*
+*Thank you so much for your contribution to Stawi ❤️❤️❤️*

 Please make sure that your Pull Request meet the following **acceptance criteria**: